techgrounds/techgrounds-anj-dtmr/00_scrumnotes/week-4-scrumnotes/up25apr.md

 - [x] Brainstorm for Scrum Meeting
 - [x] vandaag bereikt: tot opdracht 6
 - [x] verder werken vanavond om opdracht 1-4 afmaken
-- [x] self-reflection: time-boxing really helps to keep up with the group, also alloting a time for everyone to make a task keeps everyone's accountability higher
+- [x] self-reflection: time-boxing really helps to keep up with the group, also alloting a time for everyone to make a task and a time for group discussion keeps everyone's accountability higher

 ### Other Notes